creativenull/web.nvim/README.md

 If you decide to stick with v2 of the vue language server, then you don't have to do anything as this is not being phased out.
 Plan is to phase it out if v4 of the language server is released.

-However, you are having issues like `Invalid 'col': out of range` then it's most likely a inlay hints issue and I suggest to set `inlay_hints = false` for now.
+However, if you are having issues like `Invalid 'col': out of range` then it's most likely a inlay hint issue and I would suggest setting it to false (`inlay_hints = false`) for now.

 ```lua
 vue = {